nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 <br/>

-### Optional:  Test NGINXaaS Proxy to Cluster AKS2 Nginx Ingress Controller
+### Test NGINXaaS Proxy to Cluster AKS2 Nginx Ingress Controller

 Repeat the last procedure, to test access to the AKS2 Cluster and pods.